mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 card: false
 ---

-In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes to reap the potential performance gains by moving more of the work of rendering UIs from run-time to build-time.
+In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes to reap the potential performance gains by moving more of the work of rendering UIs from client to server.

-Trouble is, the "traditional" CSS-in-JS solutions we rely on aren't able to come along with us because so much of what they do happens at run-time.
+Trouble is, the "traditional" CSS-in-JS solutions we rely on aren't able to come along with us because so much of what they do happens on the client.
-And with nearly 50% of respondents in the [State of CSS 2023 survey](https://2023.stateofcss.com/en-US/css-in-js/) indicating they use styled-components, we're looking at a whole lot of React developers with no clear path forward from here.
+And with nearly 70% of respondents in the [State of CSS 2023 survey](https://2023.stateofcss.com/en-US/css-in-js/) indicating they use styled-components and Emotion, we're looking at a whole lot of React developers with no clear path forward from here.

 For a library as widely used as Material UI, the biggest challenge is to stay up-to-date while introducing as few breaking changes as humanly possible, to maintain a consistent and reliable developer experience without asking users to completely change the way they build UI components.

 That's where Pigment CSS comes in.

 Pigment CSS is MUI's new in-house styling solution: a zero-runtime CSS-in-JS package that generates colocated styles to their own CSS files at build-time.
-With Pigment CSS you get the latest and greatest advancements in CSS along with RSC compatibility, _plus_ significant performance improvements when compared with Emotion in Material UI v5.
+With Pigment CSS you get the latest and greatest advancements in CSS along with RSC compatibility, _plus_ significant performance improvements when compared with Emotion, the styling engine used in Material UI v5.
 And though it's specially tailored to meet the needs of Material UI users, Pigment CSS can be used with _any_ React component library you prefer.

 ## Why Pigment CSS?